Giovaartavia/Project3/Documentation/README.md

 ## Documentation

+All of our documentation and development artifacts can be found in the Documentation folder in this repo.

-To generate our code documentation, we used the Quick Help Pane in Xcode 8.
-While the Project is open in the Xcode, you may either search through the documentation or click on a function and have all the information appear in the Quick Help Pane.
+To generate our HTML code documentation, we used the command-line based utility, Jazzy.
+All of the generated documentation can be found in the docs folder in the Documentation folder.

+To learn more about Jazzy, please check out its github page here: https://github.com/Realm/jazzy

 ## Sources & References